 The Falcon outsold the Corvair by almost twofold in 1960 - 429,676 to 250,007.

-Introduced a bit later than its competition, the Plymouth Valiant offered a unique, pseudo-European look, different than other Chrysler Corp. offerings, and was larger than either the Falcon or Corvair.
+Introduced a bit later than its competition, the 1960 Valiant offered a unique, pseudo-European look, different than other Chrysler Corp. offerings, and was larger than either the Falcon or Corvair.
 It had a more powerful engine, too.
-An all-new overhead-valve slant-six replaced the ancient flathead six which had powered Plymouths since the 1930s.
+An all-new overhead-valve slant-six replaced the ancient flathead six which had powered Plymouths and Dodges since the 1930s.

 General Motors cars had been vastly redesigned in 1957; they received softened restyling for 1960.
 Buick ads touted finned aluminum drum brakes and a Turbine Drive transmission.